Training and Ongoing Learning

 During pre-service training, you will participate in language instruction in small groups several days a week and complete regular assignments using the local language with a host family or community members.
 You will also learn strategies for ongoing language learning to continue your language learning journey throughout service.
 You must meet a minimum language proficiency benchmark for oral communication in order to swear-in as a Volunteer.

-Intercultural competence and diversity, equity, and inclusion (ICDEI) training is designed using the self-other-bridge model.
+Intercultural competence and diversity, equity, inclusion, and accessibility (ICDEIA) training is designed using the self-other-bridge model.